kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 Check that your pause image is compatible with your OS version.
 The [instructions](https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/deploying-resources) assume that both the OS and the containers are version 1803.
 If you have a later version of Windows, such as an Insider build, you will need to adjust the images accordingly.
 Please refer to the Microsoft's [Docker repository](https://hub.docker.com/u/microsoft/) for images.
 Regardless, both the pause image Dockerfile and the sample service will expect the image to be tagged as :latest.

+## Further investigation

+Check the DNS limitations for Windows in this section [todo insert link].

 If these steps don't resolve your problem, you can get help running Windows Containers on Windows nodes in Kubernetes through:

 * StackOverflow [Windows Server Container](https://stackoverflow.com/questions/tagged/windows-server-container) topic
 * Kubernetes Official Forum [discuss.kubernetes.io](https://discuss.kubernetes.io/)
 * Kubernetes Slack [#SIG-Windows Channel](https://kubernetes.slack.com/messages/C0SJ4AFB7)

-13. DNS resolution is not properly working

-Check the DNS limitations for Windows in this section [todo insert link].

 ## Bugs and Feature Requests